 The Los Alamitos Council’s “symbolic vote in favor of President Trump’s racist immigration enforcement policies is disappointing,” de León said.

-Still, it is gratifying to see cities and counties willing to finally stand up against a state that has had too much control and has caused such damage.We value your comments!
-Please weigh in on our comment section below.
+Still, it is gratifying to see cities and counties willing to finally stand up against a state that has had too much control and has caused such damage.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com